The earthquake resistance of Chateau Tongariro is still under evaluation - ExBulletin

 It seems unlikely that Chateau Tongariro will reopen anytime soon while assessing its earthquake resilience.

-Long-term tenant Kah New Zealand walked out of the mansion in February, and the building has returned to DOC supervision.
+Long-term tenant Kah New Zealand withdrew from the mansion in February, and the building returned to the supervision of the Foreign Office.

 His absence has been significant, said Sam Clarkson, manager of the nearby Skotel Alpine Resort.

-“It will certainly have an impact over the winter, from an accommodation perspective for the public, not just ourselves.
+“It will definitely have an impact over the winter, from an accommodation perspective for the public, not just ourselves.

 “We can’t just put 500 people in our restaurant.
-It just doesn’t work like that.”
+It just doesn’t work that way.”

 Kah’s 30-year lease expired in April 2020, but he continued to operate the mansion until this year.
-When conducting due diligence on a potential lease renewal, I sought a seismic assessment, which found concerns.
+When conducting due diligence on a potential lease renewal, I sought a seismic assessment that found concerns.
 However, the exact contents of the report are not known.

-“What needs to happen is to understand what’s going on with the earthquake report – something that no one has seen – and deal with the condition the property is in, and make the appropriate decisions,” Clarkson said.
+“What needs to happen is to understand what’s going on with the earthquake report – something no one has seen – and deal with the condition the property is in and make the appropriate decisions,” Clarkson said.

 He was clear about the impact of the indefinite shutdown.

-“It just makes the place run down.
-There are ongoing effects on local families because they don’t have jobs.
-It’s negative in every way.
+“It just makes the place tickle.
+There’s a constant fallout for local families because they don’t have jobs.
+It’s negative in every way.”

 Still awaiting seismic evaluation

-Ruapehu Mayor Weston Kirton said the DOC is doing its own seismic review of the palace.
+Weston Kirton, the mayor of Ruapehu, said the Department of Defense was doing its own seismic review of the palace.

-“We are waiting anxiously in this regard to see what level of earthquake strengthening is required for this particular building.
+“We are waiting with some anxiety in this regard to see what level of earthquake strengthening is required for this particular building.

-“Once we have those results, they will have discussions with the DOC about where to get it from here.”
+“Once we have those results, there will be discussions with the DoC about where it should go from here.”

 Although the short-term future was uncertain, there seemed to be interest in the palace in the long term.

 We are currently working with the previous tenant [Kah] To terminate matters related to the previous lease.
-We are also collecting information about the condition of the palace, including potential earthquake risks.”
+We also collect information about the condition of the palace, including potential earthquake risks.

 “Once the outstanding circumstances with the previous tenant have been resolved and we have more information about the condition of the building, we will be in a position to make decisions about the future of the building.”